Improve sow & piglet performance with FRA Gut Balance

-Production efficiency is influenced by many factors, like farm management, genetics and nutrition.
+Production efficiency is influenced by many factors like farm management, genetics and nutrition.
 Farmers are constantly searching for opportunities to improve the performance of their sows and piglets.
 One of these opportunities is to include specific feed additives to sow diets, with the aim to support sow health and improve milk production.
 After birth, most piglets are depending on their mothers’ milk.
 For these piglets, it is crucial that sows produce enough milk and that the milk is of high quality.
 Piglets with higher body weight at weaning are usually healthier and this benefits not only the animal but will also bring added value for the farmer.
-Providing lactating sows with sufficient nutrients is crucial for sow performance and for health and growth of newborn piglets.
-However, lactating sows need more nutrients than the amount they can consume through feed to produce sufficient amount of milk which is also of good quality.
-A healthy digestive tract is crucial for an efficient feed utilization.
-Furthermore, about 70% of the immune system is located in the intestinal tract.
-Hence, it is of utmost importance to stimulate an optimal intestinal health.

-For decades, short- and medium chain fatty acids have been used to stimulate intestinal health because of their antimicrobial properties.
-However, they only have an antimicrobial effect in their undissociated form and act mainly in the acidic gastric environment of the animal.
-In the neutral environment of the intestinal tract, where organic acids dissociate and lose their antimicrobial properties, esterified glycerides of fatty acids do not dissociate and are therefore able to maintain their antimicrobial effect throughout the entire GIT.
 Research has shown that specific chain lengths of fatty acid glycerides have surprisingly selective antibacterial effects.
 In general, glycerides of short chain fatty acids are highly effective against Gram-negative bacteria, while glycerides of medium chain fatty acids are more effective against Gram-positive bacteria such as Streptococcus suis.
-Depending on the bacterial challenge, FRAmelco offers a solution to target specific pathogens.
+Depending on the bacterial challenge, FRA offers a solution to target specific pathogens.
 For instance, when a broad-spectrum antibacterial effect is required, FRA Gut Balance Dry is the key to overcome bacterial challenges from both Gram-negative and Gram-positive bacteria.

-This indicates that piglets from sows receiving FRA® Gut Balance Dry are less prone to become infected.
+Trials show that piglets from sows receiving FRA Gut Balance Dry are less prone to become infected.
 Consequently, they are stronger and have a better health status.
-Reproduction sows as well as newborn piglets may benefit from FRA® Gut Balance Dry, through improved intestinal health, resulting in increased body weight and better overall performance.
+Reproduction sows as well as newborn piglets may benefit from FRA Gut Balance Dry, resulting in increased body weight and better overall performance.